Tarzan (1999 film): Plot

-In the 1880s, a British couple and their infant son are shipwrecked in Equatorial Africa.
-The adults build a treehouse but are killed by Sabor, a leopard.
-Kala, a gorilla who lost her son to Sabor, adopts the human infant and names him Tarzan; although Kerchak, her mate and the gorilla leader, objects.
+In the 1890s, a British couple and their infant son are shipwrecked in Equatorial Africa.
+The couple build a treehouse, but are killed by a leopard named Sabor.
+Kala, a local gorilla whose son was also killed by Sabor, finds the human infant and adopts him, naming him Tarzan.

-Years later, Tarzan begins to befriend other animals, including Kala’s niece Terk and the paranoid elephant, Tantor.
-Tarzan finds himself treated differently because of his different physique, so he makes valiant efforts to improve himself.
-As an adult, Tarzan manages to kill Sabor with a spear, gaining Kerchak's reluctant approval.
+As a 7-year-old child, Tarzan befriends Kala's niece Terk and the paranoid elephant Tantor.
+Because of his different appearance and unorthodox behaviors, Tarzan finds himself treated differently by the other gorillas, and by Kerchak, the troop's leader and Kala's mate.
+Tarzan makes valiant efforts to improve himself as he grows.
+Several years later, Sabor attacks the gorillas, but Tarzan kills it, gaining Kerchak's reluctant respect.

-Meanwhile, a team of human explorers from England, consisting of Professor Archimedes Q. Porter, his daughter Jane, and their hunter escort Clayton, are looking to study the gorillas.
-Jane accidentally becomes separated from the group and is chased by a baboon troop, until Tarzan rescues her out of sheer curiosity.
-After comparing her to himself, he realizes they are similar.
-Jane leads Tarzan back to their camp, where Porter and Clayton both take interest in him; the former in terms of scientific progress, while the latter hopes to have Tarzan lead the group to the gorillas.
+Meanwhile, British explorer Archimedes Q. Porter, his daughter Jane, and their hunter escort William Cecil Clayton arrive in Africa to study the gorillas.
+Jane accidentally becomes separated, and is chased by baboons, until a curious Tarzan rescues her.
+After comparing her to himself, he realizes they are from the same species.
+Jane leads Tarzan back to their camp, where Porter and Clayton both take interest in him.
+The former in terms of scientific progress, while the latter hopes to have Tarzan lead the group to the gorillas.
 Despite Kerchak's warnings to avoid the strangers, Tarzan repeatedly returns to the camp.
-Porter, Clayton, and Jane teach him how to speak English properly, and tell him what the human world is like.
-Tarzan and Jane begin to fall in love; however, she has difficulty convincing Tarzan to lead the humans to the gorillas, as Tarzan fears Kerchak's fury.
+The Porters and Clayton teach him how to speak English, and tell him what the human world is like.
+Tarzan and Jane begin a romantic relationship, though Jane has difficulty convincing Tarzan to lead the humans to the gorillas, as Tarzan fears Kerchak's fury.